Firelack/Roses-Trades/README.md

 ### 📊 Rose Counter

-- [ ] Add a HUD/overlay to show the counter only when harvesting.
+- [x] Add a HUD/overlay to show the counter only when harvesting.
 - [ ] Integrate the counter into the mod menu (always accessible).
 - [x] Save/load the counter between game sessions.
 - [x] Add commands to see position and leaderboard.

 ### 🎁 Mod Main Menu

-- [ ] Create a custom GUI screen accessible via a keybind or button.
+- [ ] Create a custom GUI screen accessible via a keybind.
 - [ ] Display the rose counter.
 - [ ] Button to **spawn a physical rose** (added to the inventory a "Rose").
 - [x] Add item and crafting recipe for **bouquets** (decorative item).